atlasconsulting-no/atlasconsulting.no/README.md

-# Getting Started with Create React App
+# Intructions to view the website

 This website was bootstrapped with [solnhub-react-js-website-tutorial-project](https://github.com/prabinmagar/solnhub-react-js-website-tutorial-project).